 MSc International Relations and Diplomacy students.

 This course helps students to enter into an ongoing scholarly conversation on a research topic.
 It prepares students to ask good research questions and to write a proposal that includes all the necessary elements.
 It covers the first key steps: choosing a topic; formulating a research question; locating the right sources; completing a comprehensive literature review; applying the relevant theory and using research concepts.
-Issues such as feasibility; academic and social relevance; applying theory to empirical problems; and how to source the correct literature will be covered on this course; and conceptualisation and construction of a preliminary research design, including methodology.
+Issues such as feasibility; academic and social relevance; applying theory to empirical problems; how to source the correct literature will be covered on this course; and conceptualisation and construction of a preliminary research design, including methodology.

 By the end of this course, students will have: